 First and foremost, it's important to remember that Egypt relies heavily on tourism.
 The government and local communities go to great lengths to ensure the safety and well-being of visitors.
-This includes increased security measures at tourist sites, airports, and hotels, as well as a strong police presence in popular areas.
+This includes increased security measures at tourist sites, airports, and hotels and a strong police presence in popular areas.

 One common myth about Egypt is that it's a hotbed of terrorism.
 While there have been isolated incidents in recent years, these events are the exception rather than the rule.
-Furthermore, the majority of these incidents have occurred far away from the tourist areas in the Sinai Peninsula or Western Desert.
-By and large, the major tourist destinations, including Alexandria, Cairo, Luxor, and Aswan, have remained safe and secure.
+Furthermore, most of these incidents have occurred far away from the Sinai Peninsula or Western Desert tourist areas.
+The major tourist destinations, including Alexandria, Cairo, Luxor, and Aswan, have remained safe and secure.

 Essential Travel Information: Health and Safety Tips for Visiting Alexandria, Egypt

-When planning your visit to Alexandria, Egypt, it's essential to be prepared and informed about health and safety concerns.
+When planning your visit to Alexandria, Egypt, you must be prepared and informed about health and safety concerns.
 The following tips can help ensure a worry-free trip:

-Food and water safety: To avoid foodborne illnesses, stick to bottled or purified water and avoid ice in drinks.
-When it comes to food, opt for freshly cooked, hot meals, and avoid raw or undercooked meats, seafood, and eggs.
+- Food and water safety: To avoid foodborne illnesses, stick to bottled or purified water and avoid ice in drinks.
+Opt for freshly cooked, hot meals, and avoid raw or undercooked meats, seafood, and eggs.

-Sun protection: The Egyptian sun can be intense, so be sure to pack sunscreen, sunglasses, and a wide-brimmed hat to protect yourself from harmful UV rays.
+- Sun protection: The Egyptian sun can be intense, so pack sunscreen, sunglasses, and a wide-brimmed hat to protect yourself from harmful UV rays.

-Dress code: Egypt is a predominantly Muslim country, and visitors should dress modestly to respect local customs.
+- Dress code: Egypt is predominantly Muslim, and visitors should dress modestly to respect local customs.
 This means covering shoulders, knees, and cleavage, particularly when visiting religious sites.

 Top Things to Do in Alexandria, Egypt: Must-See Attractions

-A trip to Alexandria wouldn't be complete without exploring its incredible historical sites and cultural attractions.
+A trip to Alexandria would only be complete with exploring its incredible historical sites and cultural attractions.
 Here are some of the best things to do in Alexandria, Egypt:

-Pompey's Pillar: This towering red Aswan granite column, standing at nearly 27 meters tall, is a symbol of Alexandria's ancient history and a must-see.
+- Pompey's Pillar: This towering red Aswan granite column, standing at nearly 27 meters tall, symbolizes Alexandria's ancient history and is a must-see.

-Qaitbay Citadel: This impressive fortress, built on the site of the ancient Lighthouse of Alexandria, offers stunning views of the Mediterranean Sea.
+- Qaitbay Citadel: This impressive fortress, built on the ancient Lighthouse of Alexandria site, offers stunning views of the Mediterranean Sea.

 Alexandria, Egypt Travel Experiences: Stories from Tourists